 16671, Legion of Frontiersmen, New Zealand

 Gazetted 24 January 1919, p1254 Operations: West of Bapaume 25 August 1918.
 For courage and devotion to duty.
 During the period of consolidation he went forward several times under heavy fire in charge of patrols, and by his courage and initiative gained and brought back valuable information.
 His coolness and courage were a fine example to the rest of his men.
-Queen's Service Order (QSO) London Gazette (supplement), No. 49970, 28 December 1984 Companion of the Queen's Service Order for community service Queen's Service Order (QSO)
+Queen's Service Order (QSO) Gazetted 28 December 1984, Supp 49970 Companion of the Queen's Service Order for community service Queen's Service Order (QSO)

 Born 2 December 1897, Springfield, Canterbury, New Zealand

 Cremated and his ashes were scatteredin China.

 Rewi Alley, (aka Lùyì Àilí) QSO, MM.
 (1897 - 1987).
 New Zealand-born soldier, adventurer, writer, educator, social reformer, potter and "jack of all trades."